 One of the many good things about being a gaijin in Japan is that, when you do mess up, you’ll probably be forgiven.
 If it’s something that absolutely has to be pointed out (like wearing toilet slippers around the house) it’ll be done politely, and if not then most Japanese people will just let it slide.
 So long as you’re trying your best and learning as you go, you’ll be accepted with good grace.

 Crazy festivals, complex etiquette, incredible food, stunning landscapes, beguiling history… there are so many amazing experiences in Japan that you’ll never even scratch the surface with one trip.
 Whether it’s the genuinely warm, hospitable people, or the desire to visit that one famous temple you missed (oh, and that mountain you didn’t climb, and of course that restaurant your friend recommended, and that day-trip you couldn’t squeeze in), you’ll leave with some inarguable reason to come back to this bizarre, beautiful country and learn everything all over again.

-If you want to do some research before you go, try checking your nearest JNTO office, and explore more of Japan with The Rough Guide to Japan.
+If you want to do some research before you go, try checking your nearest JNTO office, and explore more of Japan with

 Top image: Himeji Castle in spring with visitors for the cherry blossom season © Sean Pavone/Shutterstock